Can Guinea Pigs Eat Arugula? (Rocket Salad) How Much is Safe?

 Arugula, also known as rocket salad, is a spicy green popular in Italian dishes.
 These tangy greens are a rich source of antioxidants, vitamins, and minerals.
 But is arugula safe for guinea pigs to eat too?

 Generally speaking, arugula is safe to feed guinea pigs once or twice a week.
-However, offer in moderation as these greens are reasonably high in calcium.
+However, be sure to offer this leafy green in moderation as this veggie is fairly high in calcium.

 While arugula packs a punch in nutrients and flavor, the calcium content can be a problem for some guinea pigs.
-When fed in the right quantities, they have a lot to offer health-wise.
+However, when fed in the right quantities, they have a lot to offer health-wise.

 Throughout the rest of the article, I’ll cover everything you need to know about feeding this peppery green to your guinea pigs.